sutonagy/Fule-Overlay-Backup/README.md

 Naturally through the synergy of rsync and OpenSSH technology and the power of Python..

 ## Which platforms support?
-Butterfly Backup can backup Linux, BSD, MacOSX and Windows(with cygwin, see [config docs](https://Butterfly-Backup.readthedocs.io/en/latest/))
+Butterfly Backup can backup Linux, BSD, MacOSX and Windows(with cygwin), see docs.

 ## Real uses
 This list consists of only a few examples; applications can be endless: